ZBW-P/MLOP-Med_Image_Pred/README.md

 Name of data/model, conditions under which it was created (ideally with links/references), conditions under which it may be used. -->

 Our overall approach is to leverage the dataset detailed in the table below as the foundation for our ML operations system.
-We will:
+Our pipeline integrates persistent storage, device-based processing, and Docker orchestration to streamline training, evaluation, and validation.
+Specifically, we plan to:

 - **Centralize Data Storage:**
-  Store the collected chest X-ray images in a clear and organized library, segmented into training, evaluation, and testing sets.
-These datasets will be arranged in a zipped format into three folders: `train`, `test`, and `val`.
+  Store the collected chest X-ray images in a clear and organized library on persistent storage.
+The data will be segmented into three zipped folders (`train`, `test`, and `val`), ensuring that all training, evaluation, and testing sets are easily accessible to our system.

-- **Integration with Our Pipeline:**
+- **Integration with Our Pipeline and Device Infrastructure:**
-  Use Python scripts to read and preprocess the images from these folders.
-This process will ensure that our images are correctly sized (to be defined based on model requirements) and formatted for ingestion into our training pipeline.
+  Use Python scripts to read and preprocess images from the persistent storage.
+These scripts will run on dedicated devices (e.g., GPU-enabled servers) that are integrated into our Docker-based ML operations system.
+The images will be resized and formatted as needed based on our model requirements, ensuring that data is properly prepared for ingestion into our training pipeline.

 - **Training, Evaluation, and Validation:**
-  The datasets will serve multiple purposes within our Docker-based ML operations system:
+  The datasets will serve multiple purposes within our device-accelerated, Docker-based ML system:
-  - **Training:** The training set will be used to fine-tune our own custom model for medical image classification.
+  - **Training:** The training set will be used to fine-tune our custom model for medical image classification.
+The model training process will be executed on dedicated GPU devices to optimize performance.
-  - **Evaluation:** The evaluation set will help us monitor the model’s performance during training and adjust hyperparameters accordingly.
+  - **Evaluation:** The evaluation set will be used to monitor the model’s performance during training, allowing us to adjust hyperparameters based on real-time feedback from our processing devices.
-  - **Testing/Validation:** The testing set will be used for final validation and to simulate image upload scenarios, ensuring that the system meets business use requirements.
+  - **Testing/Validation:** The testing set will validate final model performance.
+Additionally, simulated image upload scenarios will run on our devices to ensure the system meets business requirements for real-time inference.

 The table below summarizes the datasets we plan to use, including details on how each dataset was created and the conditions under which it may be used.